 If there is no other way, a taxi is not that expensive in Tenerife, especially when you’re in a small group.

-With a so-called “Bono Via Card” you can use the bus lines of Titsa and the tram for even cheaper prices.
+With a bus card, you can use the bus lines of Titsa and the tram for even cheaper prices.

 And it’s simple as that.